DeepRank/deeprank2/tutorials/README.md

 ## Running the notebooks

 The tutorial notebooks can be run:
-- from inside your IDE, if it has that functionality,
+- from inside your IDE, if it has that functionality (e.g., VS Code),
 - on JupyterLab by navigating to the tutorials directory in your terminal and running `jupyter-lab`.